nrgucsd/nrgucsd.github.io/_posts/2019-01-01-Reading-Winter2019.markdown

 * It’s casual.
 No pressure!
 * Meet and discuss with your colleagues
 * Learn about interesting and exciting science with like-minded people
-* Build your academic skills (presenting, analysis / criticism,)
+* Build your academic skills (presenting, analysis/criticism)
 * Get faster at reading papers

 ### How to participate